Rajpratik71/linux-manPages/ipptool.md

             Shows program help.

        --stop-after-include-error
             Tells ipptool to stop if an error occurs in an included file.
 Normally ipptool will continue with subsequent tests after the INCLUDE directive.

        --version
             Shows the version of ipptool being used.

        -4   Specifies that ipptool must connect to the printer or server using IPv4.

        -6   Specifies that ipptool must connect to the printer or server using IPv6.

-       -C   Specifies that requests should be sent using the HTTP/1.1 "Trans‐
-            fer-Encoding: chunked" header, which is required for  conformance by  all  versions of IPP.
-The default is to use "Transfer-Encod‐
+       -C   Specifies that requests should be sent using the HTTP/1.1 "Transfer-Encoding: chunked" header, which is required for conformance by all versions of IPP.
+The default is  to  use  "Trans‐
-            ing:  chunked"  for  requests  with  attached  files  and   "Con‐ tent-Length:" for requests without attached files.
+            fer-Encoding: chunked" for requests with attached files and "Content-Length:" for requests without attached files.

        -E   Forces TLS encryption when connecting to the server using the HTTP "Upgrade" header.

        -I   Specifies that ipptool will continue past errors.

-       -L   Specifies that requests should be sent using the  HTTP/1.0  "Con‐ tent-Length:"  header,  which  is required for conformance by all versions of IPP.
-The default is to use "Transfer-Encoding: chun‐ ked"  for  requests with attached files and "Content-Length:" for requests without attached files.
+       -L   Specifies  that  requests should be sent using the HTTP/1.0 "Content-Length:" header, which is required for conformance by all versions of IPP.
+The default is to use "Transfer-Encoding: chunked" for requests with attached files and "Content-Length:" for requests without attached files.

        -P filename.plist
             Specifies that the test results should be written to the named XML (Apple plist) file in addition to the regular test report (-t).
-This option is incompatible with the -i (interval) and  -n (repeat-count) options.
+This option is incompatible with the -i (interval) and
+            -n (repeat-count) options.

        -S   Forces (dedicated) TLS encryption when connecting to the server.